mus-format/musgen-go/README.md

     - [Oneof Feature](#oneof-feature)

 ## How to use
+Here we will generate the `Marshal/Unmarshal/Size/Skip` functions of the MUS format.

 First, you should download and install Go, version 1.18 or later.

 Create in your home directory a `foo` folder with the following structure: